Aur Nawanshahr

 Baba dharamgeer ji - a saint who lived in the 20th century in Aur and was known for his compassion towards all, be it human beings or animals he loved all equally there is a temple in the central part of Aur dedicated to Babaji and the temple complex houses temples of Lord hanuman and Lord shani and other Hindu gods.

 The life story of Baba dharamgeer is a classic tale of devotion and life spent in spiritual inquiry, the tale narrated in local folklore is that of Babaji arriving as a small boy of around 10 years in Aur, he had run away from home to avoid marriage and stayed in hanuman temple, Aur.
 Babaji was spiritual in nature since his childhood and his stay in temple aided provided him with opportunity to pursue spiritual inquiry and over the period of years he came to be known as a Kind saint who had a soft corner for animals and used to feed cats, dogs from his own plate never discriminating between humans and animals, treating all with the same kindness.

 An old anecdote about Babaji suggests that he would practice a form of yoga that gave him the power of separating his body parts and he would take out his intestines to dry them in the sunlight.
 (Note: This is old practice known to many accomplished yogis of India) even accounts of sai baba of shirdi drying his intestines have been reported by some devotees.

 Another story about Babaji's miracles goes like this: In 1947 during the partition of India, Babaji, using his yogic powers, had seen the coming carnage that partition would heap upon the citizens of both the countries and helped many of his devotees escape to safety, warning them of the impending riots and massacre.

 There are many miracles that have been attributed to the three spiritual giants of Aur.
 Miraculous recoveries from illness to help in life, visions of the future and blessings that have helped many prosper.

 A very famous person from the village of Aur is journalist Durga Das.
 He wrote a book called India: From Curzon to Nehru and After.
 He was born around 1900 AD.
-He lived during time of freedom struggle and written about it from 1900 to 1969.
+He lived during time of freedom struggle and wrote about it from 1900 to 1969.
 He is a distinguished journalist.